 In 1903, Chernin wrote that 1903 festschrift honors to Professor Edward by his 140 students, which include Theodore Roosevelt and confirmed that the author-date referencing style is attributed to Professor Edward.
 Additionally, the festschrift also included Professor Edwards’ 1881 paper and wrote the following about the paper: ” this work introduced into zoology a proper fullness and accuracy of citation and a convenient and uniform method of referring from text to bibliography.”

 Later in 1945, the British Medical Journal’s editorial note, it was noted through an unconfirmed anecdote that the “Owen System” was later introduced by an unnamed English visitor to Harvard library, which then led to the dubbing of Professor Edward’s work as ‘Harvard system’.

 While the citation and referencing may have originated from Zoology/Biology, researchers of different disciplines such as social sciences, history and humanities use it.
 Scientific journals, specifically biology journals favor the Harvard referencing system.

 Just like for other referencing systems, it is important that you follow the manual and learn about the referencing and citation ways when it comes to Harvard referencing.
-If you are not following the style correctly, you will not lose marks on the assignment (be it thesis or academic paper) but will not be able to publish your findings in a notable publication.
-Essentially, as mentioned earlier, whatever referencing style you feel comfortable in using or are instructed to use, you need to make sure that you do it correctly.
+If you are not following the style correctly, you will not lose marks on the assignment (be it a thesis or other academic paper) but will not be able to publish your findings in a notable publication.
+Essentially, as mentioned earlier, whatever referencing style you feel comfortable using or are instructed to use, you need to make sure that you do it correctly.
 And having this said, every referencing style has stark differences, so you can’t mix them together.

 Now you know a short story of Harvard referencing style.
 Happy enough?